ls1intum/Artemis/docs/dev/setup/localci-localvc.rst

 Podman itself should be available via your regular package manager.

-After installation, you have to ensure that your user is allowed to create containers.
+After the installation, you have to ensure that your user is allowed to create containers.
 This is managed by the files ``/etc/subuid`` and ``/etc/subgid``.
 Ensure both files contain a line starting with your username.
-If not, you can generate the relevant lines using
+If not, you can generate the relevant lines by executing the following command:

 .. code-block:: bash